3d Quantum Gravity Partition Function at 3 Loops: a brute force computation: Introduction

 The paper is organized as follows: In section \ref{sec:II}, we present the tools that will equip us for the perturbative computation.
 We write down the gravity action in a convenient form, discuss the Faddeev-Popov gauge fixing terms and the action for the ghost fields; then, we write the vertices and the propagators for the ghost and the graviton; all these ingredients suffice to derive the Feynman rules.
 In section \ref{sec:III}, we compute all the Feynman diagrams.
 At 2-loops, we find that all connected diagrams vanish separately after dimensional regularization, in agreement with previous computations in the literature.
 At 3-loops, in contrast, a series of remarkable cancellations between different diagrams takes place, with 9 1-particle irreducible (1PI) diagrams beautifully conspiring to yield a vanishing result.
-As our techniques are suitable to be applicable to higher loops as well as to higher dimensions, we briefly comment on that at the end of section \ref{sec:III}.
+As the steps we follow in this work can be applied to higher loops and also adapted to higher dimensions, we briefly comment on that at the end of section \ref{sec:III}.
 Section \ref{sec:IV} contains our conclusions.